iamyasinshaikh/Codsoft/README.md

-# Codsoft
+# CodSoft
-It is for codsoft internship
+The internship task are given which i have performed in codsoft company.